- FERPA Disclosure form for Students (Web Form)

 Notification of Student Rights under FERPA

-"The Family Rights and Privacy Act of 1974 guarantees that the academic records for students over 18 years old cannot be discussed with anyone except the student or authorized University personnel.
+"The Family Rights and Privacy Act of 1974 guarantees that the academic records for students that have reached the age of 18 years old or are attending post-secondary education cannot be discussed with anyone except the student or authorized University personnel.
 However, certain information classified as "Directory Information" is available for public consumption unless the student specifically directs that it be withheld.
 Public Directory Information as defined by the act includes: